 - Gain alignment from all key stakeholders that change in MRO management is critical to your plant operations

 - Set aside the time and resources to effect the necessary change

 - Define existing problems and set goals to eliminate them

 - Institute an action item-time schedule for implementation with assigned duties and status reporting

 - Execute the agreement and implement; measure and report benefits to senior management

 - Review an annual plan for cost-out & continual improvement incentives

-- Pick your provider based on perceived lowest material price– labor and operational savings must also be taken into account
+- Pick your provider based solely on perceived lowest material price– labor and operational savings must also be taken into account

 - Assume that all plant personnel are positive about the change process; beware of the existence of naysayers who will create situations designed to defeat your efforts.